 - In 2012, Mr. Corcoran’s work as CMA’s chief executive officer was recognized when he was named to the Sacramento Business Journal’s “40 Under 40” list of top business and civic leaders.

 - In 2014, Mr. Corcoran chaired the campaign to defeat Proposition 46, successfully protecting the Medical Injury Compensation Reform Act (MICRA) from an attack by the trial lawyers.

 - In 2016, Mr. Corcoran spearheaded the launch of a startup company dedicated to providing physicians the population health tools and services necessary to embrace value-based contracts.

 - Also in 2016, Mr. Corcoran was co-chair of the campaign to pass Proposition 56, raising California's tobacco tax by $2 per pack to invest in Medi-Cal, save lives, reduce smoking rates, prevent thousands of children from starting in the first place, and triple the funding for California's anti-smoking programs.

-- Mr. Corcoran serves on the Board of Directors for the Stanford Medicine WellMD Center, Neuropathy Action Foundation, Physicians Advocacy Institute, Physicians Foundation, Institute for Medical Quality, Physicians for a Healthy California, PSO Services, LLC, and Street Soccer USA: Sacramento.
+- Mr. Corcoran serves on the Board of Directors for the Stanford Medicine WellMD Center; Neuropathy Action Foundation; Physicians Advocacy Institute; Physicians Foundation; Institute for Medical Quality; Physicians for a Healthy California; PSO Services, LLC; California Foundation on the Environment and the Economy; and Street Soccer USA: Sacramento.

 Mr. Corcoran earned a Master’s in Business Administration (MBA) from the University of Southern California Marshall School of Business.
 He lives in Sacramento with his wife, Glenda Corcoran, and their children.